achuvyas-kv/rust-learning-sessions/slides.md

 ### About This Session

-I'm still learning Rust myself, so expect some mistakes or me fumbling to explain some concepts.
-This is a collaborative learning experience!
+I'm still learning Rust myself, so expect some mistakes

 ---

 ## What We'll Cover

-Anything that helps you get started writing Rust.
+Anything that helps to get started.

 ---